WEF-System/WEF-Project/README.md

 ## Diagrams

-The following image is a diagram of the Water Energy Food System Components.
+The following image is a diagram of the Water Energy Food System Components for the actual model of the physical system.

 ![WEF System Components](/diagrams/WEF_System_Components.PNG)